 Professor Reina Lewis

-A prolific author, Reina has also acted as consultant curator on the exhibition Contemporary Muslim Fashions at the San Francisco Fine Arts Museums (September 2018-January 2019, touring to Germany in spring 2019, and the Cooper Hewitt Smithsonian Design Museum, New York, 2020-21).
+A prolific author, Reina has also acted as consultant curator on the exhibition Contemporary Muslim Fashions at the San Francisco Fine Arts Museums (September 2018-January 2019, Museum Angewandte Kunst, Frankfurt Main, Germany 2019, Cooper Hewitt Smithsonian Design Museum, New York, 2020-21).
 The exhibition was 2020 winner of Richard Martin Award, from the Costume Society of America and 2018 Enhancing Understanding Award, from Council on American-Islamic Relations.

 Reina convenes the public talk series Faith & Fashion at the London College of Fashion, see http://www.arts.ac.uk/research/research-projects/current-projects/faith-and-fashion/